3 min read

 The Ecosystem

-Her contrast with Louis VII — likely an ISFJ temperament — highlights the mismatch between conscientious piety and expansion-driven governance.
+Her contrast with Louis VII — likely an ISFJ — highlights the mismatch between conscientious piety and expansion-driven governance.
 With Henry II, an apparent ENTJ himself, we see both synergy and eventual power struggle: two executive forces colliding over succession and control.

 Eleanor did not merely survive these men.